-Sure enough, Java brought its own charm and something entirely different to my trip than the others had.
-Java, although smaller than Sumatra, felt bigger because of its vast countryside stretching as far as the eye could see; rice paddies scattered throughout and farmers working in their fields.
+Sure enough, Java brought its own charm and something entirely different to my knowledge of Indonesia than the other islands had.
+Getting the chance to visit Java, although it’s smaller than Sumatra, still left me feeling it was bigger because of its vast countryside stretching as far as the eye could see; rice paddies scattered throughout and farmers working in their fields.
 The island is also very strongly Muslim which gives it a strong sense of culture that was not so present on the other islands.
 The interesting Buddhist and Hindu history of Java means its version of Islam is something completely unique, which is fascinating.
 The land is so fertile, volcanoes are dotted around the horizon and your eyes are in permanent fixation.
-The great thing about Java is that there are great hotels and wonderful scenery.
+The great thing about going to visit Java is that there are great hotels and wonderful scenery pretty much everywhere.
 Not to mention the stunning islands (that no one seems to know about) North of Semerang which are comparable to the Maldives with their white sandy beaches and electric blue lagoons.
-If you have done Bali or are looking for more of an adventure then Java is perfect for you.
+If you have done Bali or are looking for more of an adventure, then Java is perfect for you.

 Some beautiful hotels